iaphub/iaphub-ios-sdk/README.md

     else if (err.code == "product_owned_different_user") {
       return self.openAlert("You already purchased this product but it is currently used by a different account, restore your purchases to transfer it to this account")
     }
+    // The user tried to purchase a product that is already going to be active on next renewal else if (err.code == "product_change_next_renewal") {
+      return self.openAlert("The product will be changed on the next renewal date") }
     // The payment has been deferred (transaction pending, its final status is pending external action) else if (err.code == "deferred_payment") {
         return self.openAlert("Purchase awaiting approval, your purchase has been processed but is awaiting approval")